 My childhood – growing up among 99% Japanese kids, and moving to London

 As we all saw on the news, we are shocked and saddened by the incident that happened in Atlanta, US, targeting Asian women in spas.
 To be frank with you, I had never paid attention to racism or hate crime, until that big event that happened last year when George Floyd was killed by a police officer.
-I wrote a Tea and Talk Time post about it here if you would like to read it too.

 I have spent most of my life in Tokyo, Japan where I was born and raised.
 I spent my school days among 99.9% Japanese kids until I was 21.
 I had a little knowledge about the English language like saying hello to greet, but spoke no English so the information I got in my life was limited to things written in Japanese.
 This is probably the main reason I was not aware or paid attention to things like racism or hate crimes because… well we didn’t have it on as massive a scale as the US.
 It wasn’t until I went to live in London to learn English that I started noticing what is called “racism”.